As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 So do they work?
 There is little conclusive scientific evidence on the efficacy of laptop shield devices.
 It’s possible to read user reviews online, but these won’t tell you about how well the product actually works.

-However, one brand of laptop shields, DefenderShield (see it on Amazon), did get their devices independently tested by the FCC.
+However, one brand of laptop shields, DefenderShield (see it on their website), did get their devices independently tested by the FCC.
 The study found that the devices reduced exposure to EMF radiation by 99%.

 This is an incredible reduction, and shows that the right combination of materials can make a massive difference to EMF radiation exposure.